jameshughes89/cs2XX-ComputerArchitecture/site/topics/transistors-gates/electricity-transistors.rst

     * Substances that are not effective at transmitting electric charge are called *insulators*

-* Copper, along with several other metals, are good conductors due to how the particles chemically bond to one another
+* Copper, along with several other metals, are good conductors due to how their atoms chemically bond to one another
 * As a result of these bonds, the substance has an abundance of *free electrons*
 * These electrons can move relatively easily when a charge is applied to it